guusj/books/Warbreaker_BrandonSanderson.md

 Her hair hadn’t changed colors, at least not discernibly.
 She glanced at Treledees, trying to figure out what was wrong.
 She noticed something interesting.
 In a circle around Treledees, the grass seemed just a shade more colorful.
 _Breath_, she thought. _Of course he’d have it!
 He’s one of the most powerful men in the kingdom._
 People with lots of Breath were supposed to be able to see very minute changes in color.
 Could he really be reading her from such faint reactions in her hair?
 Was that why he had always been so dismissive?
 Could he see her fear?
 She gritted her teeth.
 In her youth, Siri had ignored the exercises that Vivenna had done to make sure she had complete control over her hair.
-Siri was an emotional person, and people had been able to read her regardless her hair, so she’d figured that there was no point in learning to manipulate the Royal Locks.
+Siri was an emotional person, and people had been able to read her regardless of her hair, so she’d figured that there was no point in learning to manipulate the Royal Locks.
 She hadn’t imagined a Court of Gods and men with the power of BioChroma.
 Those tutors had been a _whole_ lot more intelligent than Siri had credited.
 As were the priests.
 Now that she thought about it, it was obvious that Treledees and the others would have studied the meanings of all the shades of hair changes.
 She needed to get the conversation back on course.
 “Do not forget, Treledees,” she said.
 “You are the one who came to see me.
 Obviously, I have _some_ power here, if I could force even the high priest to do as I wish.”
 He glanced at her, eyes cold.
 Focusing, she kept her hair the deepest black.
 Black, for confidence.
 She met his eyes, and let not even a slight tinge color her locks.